How does an ultrasonic flow meter work?

 - Budget-friendly and adaptable.

-- No need to cut the pipe or stop water, easy installation.
+- No need to cut the pipe or stop water; easy to install.

 - Highly accurate and reliable.